millerms/CranburyChiropractic/_pages/services/laser-therapy.md

   <details class="reveal reveal--up">
     <summary>Why Class III ("cold") and not Class IV?</summary>
     <div class="faq__content">
       Device <em>class</em> refers mainly to power/eye‑safety categories.
-Outcomes depend on the delivered **dose** at the tissue (wavelength, energy, time, target depth), not class alone.
+Outcomes depend on the delivered <strong>dose</strong> at the tissue (wavelength, energy, time, target depth), not class alone.
 Class IV units can deliver dose faster and feel warmer; Class III is comfortable and gives us fine control.
 We focus on safe, effective dosing matched to your case.
     </div>
   </details>